-Body worn cameras can be used by some officers of the District Council to record their interactions with the public where it is appropriate such as when gathering video evidence of anti-social behaviour or when taking enforcement action.
+Some District Officers use body worn cameras to record their interactions with the public where it is necessary.
+This could be when gathering video evidence of anti-social behaviour or when taking enforcement action.

-The cameras would usually mounted on the officer’s high visibility uniform at chest height, which offers real-time information and provides visual and audio evidence that can independently verify events.
+The cameras are on the officer’s high visibility uniform at chest height, which offers real-time information and provides visual and audio evidence that can independently verify events.

-These cameras have proven to be very successful when targeting and evidencing offences that relate to the safety of the public and with environmental enforcement.
+These cameras have proven to be very useful when targeting and evidencing offences that relate to the safety of the public and with environmental enforcement.

-They have also contributed significantly to the increased safety of our front line staff.
+They have also contributed to the increased safety of our front line staff.

-The infringement of privacy is kept to a minimum through controlled functions, such as policies and processes that ensure that they are only used in appropriate and not in all circumstances.
+The use of these cameras is kept to a minimum through controlled functions, such as policies and processes, that ensure that they are only used in appropriate and not in all circumstances.
 Any such footage obtained is kept secure and adheres to our informed retention policy.
-Our policies and procedures for the use of body worn cameras are verified and accredited by the Investigatory Powers Commissioner's Officer (opens in new window).
+Our policies and procedures for the use of body worn cameras are verified and accredited by the Investigatory Powers Commissioner's Officer.